Rinoahu/MCL_lite/README.md

 -o:   str. name of output file

--d:   T|F. is the graph directed?
-Default is False
+-d:   t|f. is the graph directed?
+Default is t(true)

 -g:   int. how many gpus to use for speedup.
 Default is 0

--r:   T|F. resume the work.
-Default is T
+-r:   t|f. resume the work after crash.
+Default is f(false)

 -m:   int. memory usage limitation.
 Default is 4GB